 Attention St. Louis:

-The local news organizations would like to use this Tuesday night as a “do over” night.
+The two local news organizations (who also run the news on the other two stations), would like to use this Tuesday night as a “do over” night.
 See the extra snow kinda took everyone by surprise, including our local news folks and they really really really feel horrible about not getting to spend a whole night going on and on about all the snow and how it will change everything.

 Reporters doing outside live shots because you don’t believe it’s snowy unless someone it outside standing in it wearing a stylish news windbreaker!

 Lots of multi-colored weather maps with long pointless explanations about why the snow is probably, going to, might end up, coming!

 Anyway, so…how’s Tuesday sound?
 Do you all have a favorite show on Tuesdays, because ideally they’d like to preempt it.
 Maybe cut it right at the end of the show, to tell you the same thing they told you over the last commercial break, which was essentially: “It might snow tomorrow.”